vv-vim/vv/README.md

 ## Development

-First, you need start a webpack watch process in a separate terminal:
+First, you need start a Webpack watch process in a separate terminal:

 ```
+cd package/electron
-yarn webpack:watch
+yarn dev
 ```

 Then you can run the app: